max-kalganov/protocol_search/README.md

 ## Future improvements

 - make a treatment template
-- fill the template with info from the protocol
+- fill the template with the info from the protocol
-- a doctor edits template to better fit the patient
+- a doctor edits the template to better fit the patient